A brand trusted by the information society

 The primary goal of the Ricoh Group’s Information Security Management System (ISMS) is to have all employees engage in proactive, security-conscious behavior as a matter of course, beyond simply following legal requirements or rules.
 We call this our “information security culture,” and reinforce it in three ways: (1) participation by all employees, (2) daily management and continuous improvement, and (3) company practices.

-In particular, daily internal use of our products and services becomes in effect a continuous excercise in solving problems related to information security, and allows us to confirm the results of our efforts.
+In particular, daily use of our products and services becomes in effect a continuous exercise in solving problems related to information security, and allows us to confirm the results of our efforts.
 The processes we achieve in this way are then passed on to our customers.

-The Ricoh Group obtained uniform ISMS certification (ISO27001) in December 2004.
+The Ricoh Group obtained uniform ISMS certification (ISO 27001) in December 2004.
 Since then, we have maintained our certification through annual inspections by external organizations and recertification inspections every three years.
+In December 2013, we underwent our third recertification inspection.
+As of December 2013, a total of 70 companies—23 within Japan and 47 overseas—have received ISMS certification.

 Information security incidents

-In the fiscal year ending March 2013, there were no major incidents that required disclosures to external inspection or audit organizations.
+In the fiscal year ended March 31, 2014, there was one major information security incident that required disclosure to an external organization.

 Security in products and services: MFPs